brightly-salty/qbcanon/arts-humanities/humanities/thought/anthropology.md

 - chimpanzees can use tools, insert grass into termite holes to "fish" for termites

 [For more info...](http://www.janegoodall.org.uk/jane-goodall/biography)

+### Marvin Harris

+Claimed that Franz Boas practiced "historical particularism" in opposition to contemporary theories of cultural evolution.

 ### Thor Heyerdahl